 Listed below are states not currently participating in SARA and Oregon Tech’s current status of authorization to offer online education in each.

 California: Oregon Tech is currently accepting students into all programs and does not need to apply for authorization in this non-SARA states.

-Kentucky, and Massachusetts: Oregon Tech is authorized to deliver online education in these states EXCEPT in Radiologic Science, Polysomnographic Technology, and Clinical Sleep Health Programs.
+Massachusetts: Oregon Tech is authorized to deliver online education in Massachusetts EXCEPT in Radiologic Science, Polysomnographic Technology, and Clinical Sleep Health Programs.

 Complaint Resolution Contacts by State